TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_VO.md

 ![RPFM_AudioFile](Campaign_VO_Resources/RPFM_AudioFile.png)

 ## Step 3: Edit the `campaign_vo` soundbank.
 Total War Attila uses soundbanks (i.e. `.bnk` files) to determine what audio to play when events are triggered.
 The `campaign_vo` soundbank is set up so that the `campaign_selected` Dialogue Event takes variables for culture, subculture, and character type and has a decision tree which references RandomSequenceContainers which reference lists of Sounds.
-In other words, when the game triggers the "campaign selected" campaign VO dialogue event it will use the selected character's culture, subculture, and character type in order to pick a list of random voice lines and it will play one of those random voice lines.
+In other words, when the game triggers the "campaign selected" campaign VO dialogue event it will use the selected character's culture, subculture, and character type in order to pick a list of random voicelines and it will play one of those random voicelines.

-In this step we will edit the `campaign_vo` soundbank to so that when the game triggers the "campaign selected" campaign VO dialogue event for `barbarian_pagan` generals it will play our custom voice line.
+In this step we will edit the `campaign_vo` soundbank to so that when the game triggers the "campaign selected" campaign VO dialogue event for `barbarian_pagan` generals it will play our custom voiceline.

 1. In RPFM, look in the `Dependencies` panel, expand `Game Files`, expand the `audio` folder, and extract `campaign_vo.bnk`.
 ![RPFM_ExtractBnk](Campaign_VO_Resources/RPFM_ExtractBnk.png)